azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 Both methods are time-window sensitive.
 They perform well on well-defined metrics such as latency, throughput and business metrics where seasonality is involved.

 Anomaly detection is a hard technical problem.
-Besides *no learning* can be done as they are *no labels* on the data Datadog handles.
+Besides *no learning* can be done as there are *no labels* on the data Datadog handles.

 ###### Typical use cases
 Typical use cases involve Round-robin web requests as they can easily be modelized as independent statistical processes and GBM (Generic Buffer Management) heap monitoring.